BENCH TEST MASTERY

-Also, the total length for the course of the online course well exceeds 50 tk hours and it’s going up as we add more content – that’s more than 2 days non-stop.
+Also, the total length of the online course well exceeds 50 hours and continues to grow as add more content – that’s more than 2 full days of non-stop watching.

-Imagine sitting in a course for 50 hours straight, how much would you retain?
-Even if it was split into 10 days, 5 hours each, important details will slip, we’re not designed to learn that way.
+Imagine sitting in a live bench test preparation course for 50 hours straight.
+How much would you actually retain?
+Even if it was split into 10 days, 5 hours each, important details would slip.
+We’re simply not designed to learn that way.